Burly0/THM-Olympus-CTF/README.md

 +------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+--------------------------------------+------------+
 ```

-Last step is to know where the file is located, quick directory fuzzing on chat.olympus.thm and we have the directory uploads.
+The ast step is to know where the file is located, quick directory fuzzing on chat.olympus.thm and we have the directory uploads.

 ```bash
 root@ip-10-10-70-200:~# ffuf -u http://chat.olympus.thm/FUZZ -w /usr/share/wordlists/SecLists/Discovery/Web-Content/common.txt